ironbar/prompt_recovery/docs/05_Solution_Summary.md

 ### Few-shot prompt

 This worked surprisingly well.
-Depending on the given samples it was possible to score up to `0.62` on leaderboard.
-However the inference was slow due to having such a big input prompt.
+Depending on the given samples, it was possible to score up to `0.62` on THE leaderboard.
+However, the inference was slow due to having such a big input prompt.
 Fine-tuning a model resulted on a much faster inference that allowed for multiple inferences.

 ### Mean prompts

-Making a submission with `Please improve this text using the writing style with maintaining the original meaning but altering the tone.` returned an score of `0.63`.
+Making a submission with `Please improve this text using the writing style with maintaining the original meaning but altering the tone.` returned a score of `0.63`.

 This is probably a combination of using a poor chosen metric with a dumb model and the power of optimization of Kaggle, where 2k people make 5 submissions a day.